 So I know I just went on and on about how good Tailwind is… but you should be wary about what you purchase.
 There are some things that you do need to spend money on, but do your research and make sure it’s right for you and your blog!

 Some people will make anything seem lucrative just so they can make money off of you.
-I don’t want to hate on anyone for trying to survive, but don’t buy something just because a huge blogger says you need it.
+I don’t want to hate on anyone for trying to survive, but don’t buy something just because a huge blogger says you won’t be successful without it.

 #4.
 But other bloggers are some of the kindest individuals ever who just want to help!